EnricoGiampieri/jmt-python/README.md

 * cross-platform, and easy to implement reader means that can be read and operated basically anywhere
 * ease of implementation means no lock-in to any specific software

-JSONtables can be easily imported and exported to plain database structure.
+JMT can be easily imported and exported to plain database structure.
 It could potentially hold all the information present in a database such as indexes, views and so one by leveraging a metadata table, albeit this behavior is not standardized.

 ## Relationship with spreadsheets
-A good analogy for JSONtables is to view it as a text-based spreadsheet data format.
+A good analogy for JMT is to view it as a text-based spreadsheet data format.
 Being text based guarantess that there will be no vendor lock-in, and the metadata availability

 ## Relationship with HDF5
-JSONtables does not directly support random data access or binary compression, so it can't be used as a compressed and fast data access sudh as hdf5.
+JMT does not directly support random data access or binary compression, so it can't be used as a compressed and fast data access sudh as hdf5.
 On the other end, being text based reduce the chance of catastrophic data corruption on edit and program locking to the single implementation of the parser.

 To store binary data and be able to perform random access, it is not trivial, as